 Come realize the impact of the American Civil War and reconstruction on Cane River and the survival of a southern plantation along with the establishment of the Melrose freedman school by Fanny Hertzog.

 Explore the wonders of the early 20th Century Melrose artists' retreat founded by Carmelite Garrett Henry and follow the discovery of Clementine Hunter, one-time Melrose cook, as she emerged to become Louisiana’s most celebrated primitive artist.

-A National Historic Landmark, Melrose Plantation contains nine historic buildings including African House, Yucca House, Weaving Cabin, Bindery and the Big House.
-A collection of work by world famous African American folk artist Clementine Hunter is available for viewing including her popular African House Murals.
+A National Historic Landmark, Melrose Plantation contains nine historic buildings including the African House, Yucca House, Weaving Cabin, Bindery and the Big House.
+A collection of work by world famous African American folk artist Clementine Hunter is available for viewing, including her popular African House Murals.

-Melrose Plantation is owned and operated by the Association for the Preservation of Historic Natchitoches
+Association for the Preservation of Historic Natchitoches (APHN)

 3533 Highway 119, Melrose, LA 71452 --- (318)-379-0055